hieblmi/go-host-lnaddr/README.md

 ## Features
 - Implements the LN address protocol to receive lightning payments to an email-like address.
 - Can host multiple lightning addresses on the same server instance.
-- Notification support for payment receipts
+- Notification support for payment receipts via email, telegram, http and more to come.
-        - via email
-        - telegram
-        - http
-        - more in the future.

 ## Install and Setup
 ### Clone & Build